DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/EB5.png">

 > [!NOTE]
-> Now processes that opt-in to ASLR will also have Bottom-Up ASLR enabled.
+> Now, processes that opt-in to ASLR will also have Bottom-Up ASLR enabled.

 ### Force randomization for images (Mandatory ASLR)
 > Force relocation of images not compiled with `/DYNAMICBASE` - Microsoft

-Mandatory ASLR is a system-wide setting that enforces image rebasing for all DLLs and EXEs regardless of whether they are linked with the `/DYNAMICBASE` flag that specifies they are ASLR compatible [8][15]. **Notice**, this is different from ASLR-compatible relocation because mandatory ASLR will only rebase the image using a different base address than the preferred one, whereas if the `/DYNAMICBASE` linker flag was used Bottom-Up ASLR would also be applied randomizing the placement of the stack and heap within its virtual address space [14].
+Mandatory ASLR is a system-wide setting that enforces image rebasing for all DLLs and EXEs regardless of whether they are linked with the `/DYNAMICBASE` flag that specifies they are ASLR compatible [8][15]. **Notice**, this is different from ASLR-compatible relocation because mandatory ASLR will only rebase the image using a different base address than the preferred one, whereas if the `/DYNAMICBASE` linker flag was used Bottom-Up ASLR would also be applied to randomize the placement of the stack and heap within its virtual address space [14].
 It should be stressed that this is because forced ASLR will mimic the behavior observed when the system attempts to load two images at the same base address [8], meaning this rebasing is predictable and does not have any entropy [15].
 If you would like to have entropy included with the Mandatory ASLR, we should enable this with Bottom-Up ASLR using a [workaround](https://msrc.microsoft.com/blog/2017/11/clarifying-the-behavior-of-mandatory-aslr/#workarounds) [10][15].

 > [!IMPORTANT]
 > As we are forcing ASLR rebasing on images that do not have the `/DYNAMICBASE` flag set to signal support for ASLR there may be various compatibility issues.
 This can range from performance issues due to a decrease in page sharing, as mentioned in [8], to unpredictable errors due to uncontrolled control flow jumps in binaries where the compiler stripped out relocation `.reloc` information or made assumptions about the base address of the image [15].